 The disclosure of confidential information would normally constitute a serious disciplinary offence which could result in dismissal or other disciplinary action.
-Accordingly, if an employee did take the matter outside of their school or Trust, they would need to ensure that either no confidential information is disclosed or that there are wholly exceptional circumstances which the school/Trust would consider justified in the circumstances.
+Accordingly, if an employee did take the matter outside the Trust they would need to ensure that either no confidential information is disclosed or that there are wholly exceptional circumstances which the Trust would consider justified in the circumstances.
+Remember also our duties under KCSiE and related safeguarding policies which outline how staff should use local routes.

-9. Standards of Conduct
+10. Standards of Conduct

-Employees of each Trust school are bound by their won school's Code of Conduct.
+Employees of the Trust are bound by the Schools Code of Conduct.
 Professional bodies also have Professional Standards of Conduct which their members must adhere to.
-Teachers must adhere to the Teachers' Standards.
+Teachers must adhere to the Teacher's Standards.